cashums/recipe_book/README.md

 >  * 	Generate daily menu based on the search history
 >  * 	User authentification/log-in feature

- >
- > ## Phase II
- > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to:
- > * Create an "Epic" (note) for each feature.
-Place these epics in the `Product Backlog` column
- > * Complete your first *sprint planning* meeting to plan out the next 7 days of work.
- >   * Break down the "Epics" into smaller actionable user stories (i.e. smaller development tasks).
-Convert them into issues and assign them to team members.
-Place these in the `TODO` column (aka Sprint Backlog).
- >   * These cards should represent roughly 7 days worth of development time for your team.
-Then, once the sprint is over you should be repeating these steps to plan a new sprint, taking you until your second scrum meeting with the reader in phase III.
- > * Each team member needs to submit the Individual Contributions Form on Canvas for this phase.
-In this form, you need to fill in the names of all team members, the percentage of work contributed by each member for phase  II, and a description of their contributions.
-Remember that each team member should submit the form individually.
- > * Schedule two check-ins using Calendly.
-Both time slots should be during your lab on week 6.
-Your entire team must be present for both check-ins.
- >   * The first check-in needs to be scheduled with your lab TA.
-During that meeting, you will discuss your project design/class diagram from phase II.
- >   * The second check-in should be scheduled with a reader.
-During that meeting you will discuss:
- >     * The tasks you are planning for the first sprint
- >     * How work will be divided between the team members
 ## User Interface Specification

 ### Navigation Diagram